lostmyhat/HPC-Tutorials/openmp/introduction.md

 ## OpenMP is not:

-* Meant for distributed memory parallel systems (by itself)
+* Intended for distributed memory parallel systems
 * Necessarily implemented identically by all vendors
 * Guaranteed to make the most efficient use of shared memory
 * Required to check for data dependencies, data conflicts, race conditions, or deadlocks